About Kentik

 What is Kentik?

 Kentik is an open, scalable platform for collecting, analyzing, and visualizing data about the health and performance of your organization's networks.
-Kentik covers both on-prem infrastructure (e.g. data centers) and cloud resources, correlates data from both actual traffic and synthetic testing, and provides instant answers based on both real-time and historical data.
+It supports both on-prem infrastructure (e.g., data centers) and cloud resources, correlating real and synthetic traffic data for both real-time and historical insights.

-Kentik's purpose-built data platform sets up in minutes and provides fast, simple tools that help isolate, identify, and explain unusual activity or behavior, alerting you in real time to performance issues and attacks.
-The Kentik portal is a Web-based user interface that allows you to run sophisticated analytics on traffic data, monitor availability with synthetic testing, and protect your network with alerts and mitigation.
-The Kentik platform also integrates with your own tools and systems using Kentik REST APIs.
+Kentik's purpose-built data platform sets up in minutes, offering tools to identify and explain unusual activity, with real-time alerts for performance issues and attacks.
+The web-based Kentik portal enables advanced traffic analytics, synthetic testing, and network protection with alerts and mitigations.
+The Kentik platform also integrates with your other tools and systems via Kentik REST APIs.

 What traffic data is collected?

-Kentik utilizes two main sources of traffic data:
+Kentik collects two main types of traffic data:

-• Metrics: Our Network Monitoring System (NMS) enables data collection from nearly any network entity that supports SNMP and/or Streaming Telemetry.
-Kentik NMS normalizes the collected data for consistency across dashboards, queries, and alerts regardless of the source.
-Our NMS implementation supports traditional use cases like detecting if a device goes down, graphing interface statistics, sending alerts, and creating dashboards, but we're also able to leverage the various other types of data we collect to perform analytics that go far deeper than generic network monitoring.
+• Metrics: Collected via Kentik’s Network Monitoring System (NMS) from entities supporting SNMP and/or Streaming Telemetry, Kentik normalizes data for consistent dashboards, queries, and alerts regardless of the source.
+Our NMS supports traditional device monitoring, graphing interface statistics, sending alerts, and creating dashboards, but also leverages other types of data to provide deeper analytics.

-• SNMP (non-NMS): Used to determine interface names/descriptions and to validate flow levels (see SNMP OID Polling).
+• SNMP (non-NMS): For interface names/descriptions and flow level validation (see SNMP OID Polling).

-• GeoIP: Used to determine country, region, and city of flow source and destination.
+• GeoIP: For determining the country, region, and city of flow sources and destinations.

-• Host traffic data: Correlated with flow data to provide information from hosts, including URLs, DNS queries, and performance information (retransmits, fragments, etc.).
-See Host Traffic Dimensions and Host Traffic Metrics.
+• Host traffic data: Correlated with flow data to provide host information, including URLs, DNS queries, and performance metrics like retransmits and fragments (see Host Traffic Dimensions and Host Traffic Metrics).

-• Classification data: Information, useful for business intelligence, about the role of the interfaces through which your traffic enters and leaves the network (see Interface Classification).
+• Classification data: Provides business intelligence on the role of interfaces for traffic ingress and egress (see Interface Classification).

-• Threat feeds: Obtained daily from Spamhaus and correlated with flow data to identify source and destination hosts and IPs that have been identified as a security threat (see Threat Feed Columns).
+• Threat feeds: Daily data from Spamhaus, correlated with flow data to identify hosts and IPs flagged as security threats.

-For a more detailed look at the kinds of data we store in KDE, see Dimension Categories and Dimensions Reference.
+For a more details on the data stored in KDE, refer to the Dimension Categories and Dimensions Reference.

 What synthetic testing is supported?

 Kentik's Synthetics workflows are easy to set up and cost effective to run.
-Testing is enabled by Kentik's ksynth software agent (see About Synthetics Agents), which is deployed in two contexts:
+Enable testing by deploying Kentik's ksynth software agent (see About Synthetics Agents) in the following two contexts:

-• Public agents: Accessible to all Kentik customers, the public agents that make up our Kentik Global Agent Network are located in all major Internet hubs and cloud regions (AWS, GCP, Azure, OCI, etc.).
+• Public Agents: Part of the Kentik Global Agent Network, located in major Internet hubs and cloud regions (AWS, GCP, Azure, OCI), accessible to all Kentik customers.

 The Synthetics Dashboard is the landing page for Synthetics.